Profile Monitoring via Eigenvector Perturbation: Simulations

-In the previous subsection, we demonstrated the superior performance of the eigenvector perturbation control chart for the in-control and out-of-control profile combinations listed in Table \ref{tbl: factor_level_simest}.
-In this subsection we explore the scenarios where the performance of the eigenvector perturbation control chart degrades and no longer achieves a zero false alarm rate and $ARL_1$ of one.
-Additionally, we used the control limits obtained through the bootstrap procedure, which implies the competing methods either cannot calibrate to a similarly large $ARL_0$ or cannot have the comparable FAR performance.
-Therefore, we do not consider simulating the competing methods in this setting.
+In the previous subsection, we demonstrated the superior performance of the EP control chart.
+In this subsection we explore the scenarios where the performance of the EP control chart degrades and no longer achieves a zero FAR and $ARL_1$ of one.

-Certainly if $h \propto f$, we should expect the eigenvector perturbation control chart will not be able to detect an out-of-control signal.
-As such, we consider two other factors in this simulation study.
-The first is the correlation $\rho(f,h)$ between the in-control and out-of-control functional relationships, $f$ and $h$, respectively.
-Additionally, the variance of the sample correlation of two observed in-control profiles depends on the ratio of $\Var(f)$ with respect to the noise $\sigma^2$.
-So we include $\Var{f}$ as the second additional factor in the simulation study and hold $\sigma^2 = 1$.
-Details of the profile calibration methodology can be found in the supplementary materials.
+There are some scenarios in which we should expect the EP control chart to fail to detect an OOC profile such as $h \propto f$ or $h = f + c$ for some constant $c$.
+We consider the first such difficult scenario.
+As such, we consider the correlation $\rho[f,h]$ between the IC and OOC functional relationships, $f$ and $h$, respectively.
+Additionally, the variance of the sample correlation of $\bm{y}^r, \bm{y}^s$, with $r,s\leq \tau$ depends on $\Var[f]/\sigma^2$, so $\Var[f]$ is also included.

-In this subsection we consider profiles where the functional relationships between the response and predictors are zero intercept quadratic polynomials.
-That is, we assume $f, g,$ and $h$ are of the following form:

-where $\bm{A},\bm{B} \in \mathbb{R}^{d\times d}$, $\bm{a},\bm{b} \in \mathbb{R}^d$ and $\nu$ is an affine combination parameter.
-If $\nu \in (0,1)$, then $h$ is a convex combination of $f$ and $g$.
-Otherwise, $h$ is a nonconvex combination of $f$ and $g$.
-We additionally constrain $g$ such that $\Cov(f,g) = 0$ to ease profile calibration efforts and improve interpretability of the results.
-Observe if $\nu < 0$, then $\rho(f,h) <0$.
-As we want to consider difficult cases for the eigenvector perturbation control chart we will ignore the scenario where $\nu < 0$.
-The factors and levels of the simulation study are outlined in Table \ref{tab:quadquadstudy}.